José Rubén Zamora: Attacks on Zamora

 Zamora has been attacked several times in connection with his reporting.
 In 1995, his car was driven off the road by two people who threatened to kill him for publishing allegations in Siglo Veintiuno that the military of Guatemala had links to organized crime.
-In May 1996, attackers drove past his parked car, throwing two grenades at it; Zamora was unhurt because neither he nor other passengers were in the car.
+In May 1996, attackers drove past his parked car, throwing two grenades at it; Zamora was unhurt because there was no one in the car at the time.

 In June 2003, Zamora and his family were held hostage in their home for hours by a group of eleven men and one woman.
 The attackers beat Zamora's children and forced him to strip and kneel at gunpoint.
 According to Zamora, one of the gang stated: "If you value your children stop bothering the people above.
 I don't know who you've annoyed high up the ladder, but we have orders that someone up high despises you.
 Whatever you do, do not report this."
 The US government condemned the attack and called for an investigation.
 WAN also issued a statement on Zamora's behalf following the attack, calling on President Portillo to bring the attackers to justice and protect the safety of his nation's journalists.

 Portillo then unexpectedly visited Zamora to offer assistance, including allowing him access to a photographic database of government and armed forces members.
 In late January 2004, Zamora published the names and photographs of the men and woman he alleged to be his attackers in El Periódico; they included a senior member of Portillo's staff, an employee of the Attorney General, and a counter-intelligence specialist.
 Two years later, former member of the military Eduviges Funes was later sentenced to sixteen years' imprisonment for his role in the attack.
 Another former soldier, Belter Álvarez, was acquitted.

 On August 20, 2008, Zamora was kidnapped and beaten after a dinner with friends in Guatemala City, and was left unconscious and nearly naked in Chimaltenango, 25 km away.